Using The Text/HTML Editor: Atto

 Appearance:

-Background color when applied to text is the digital equivalent of using a highlighter pen over other content.
+Background color when applied to text is the digital equivalent of using a highlighter pen over your content.

 Left align

-Moves text to hug the left side of the content area.
+The left align button aligns the text to the left side of the content area.

 Appearance: